lab1092/blender-manual_ja/manual/interface/window_system/console_window.rst

 Console Window Status and Error Messages
 ========================================

-The :guilabel:`Blender Console Window` can display many different types of Status and Error Messages.
+The *Blender Console Window* can display many different types of Status and Error Messages.
 Some messages simply inform the user what Blender is doing, but have no real impact on Blender's ability to function.
 Other messages can indicate serious errors that will most likely prevent Blender carrying out a particular task and may even make Blender non-responsive or shut down completely.
-The :guilabel:`Blender Console Window` messages can also originate internally from within the Blender code or from external sources such as :doc:`Python scripts </extensions/python/add-ons>`.
+The *Blender Console Window* messages can also originate internally from within the Blender code or from external sources such as :doc:`Python scripts </extensions/python/add-ons>`.